stephan-cr/dude/doc/intro.rst

 Execution
 ^^^^^^^^^

-To start executing experiments, Dude is invoked from the command linewith a ``run`` argument in any folder where a Dudefile exists:
+To start executing experiments, Dude is invoked from the command line with a ``run`` argument in any folder where a Dudefile exists:

 .. code-block:: console

   examples/echo$ dude run

   ...

 Dude executes the experiments in time and space isolation.
-Experiments are started sequentially by Dude, hence, avoiding contention on resources such as network adaptors, CPUs, etc.
+Experiments are started sequentially by Dude, hence, avoiding contention on resources such as network adapters, CPUs, etc.
 Additionally, an experiment can write and read from its working directory without interfering or being interfered by other experiments.
 When first started, Dude creates a ``raw`` subfolder and for each experiment a subfolder in ``raw``, for example ``raw/exp__buffer_size1024__timeout50``.
-The latters are called *expfolders*.
+The latter are called *expfolders*.
 The working directory of the experiments are always their expfolders.

-Once an experiment is finished, either correctly or by crashing, its results on the stardard output and its return value are stored in the files ``dude.output`` and ``dude.status`` respectively, both placed in the experiment's expfolder.
+Once an experiment is finished, either correctly or by crashing, its results on the standard output and its return value are stored in the files ``dude.output`` and ``dude.status`` respectively, both placed in the experiment's expfolder.
 For checking which experiments failed, one can simply type:

 .. code-block:: console